Mathematics: Student Experiences

+Students’ responses to survey questions provide information with which to compare performance based on their self-reported characteristics and educational experiences.
+This information may be valuable in helping parents, educators, and policymakers understand what aspects of students’ experiences are related to achievement.
+Survey questionnaire results, however, do not establish a cause-and-effect relationship between the characteristic or experience and student achievement.
 NAEP is not designed to identify the causes of performance differences.
-Therefore, results must be interpreted with caution.
-There are many factors that may influence average student achievement, including local educational policies and practices, the quality of teachers, and available resources.
+Numerous factors interact to influence student achievement, including local educational policies and practices, the quality of teachers, and available resources.
 Such factors may change over time and vary among student groups.

 Share this result: